p-mayank/Cassandra/README.md

 # Cassandra
-Extracting trends from twitter dataset downloading using Twitter API, using cassandra DB.
+Extracting trends from twitter dataset downloaded using Twitter API, using cassandra DB.

 * Please run the loadq file inside the dataset folder to create the initial tables.
 DB used is : 'twitter_db'